Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Current State of Explainable ML

-\textbf{Unreliable prediction detection:} Feature attribution based local explanations is potentially applicable to provide the necessary information to the user.
+Feature attribution-based local explanations are potentially applicable to provide the necessary information to the user.
 However, feature attribution alone may not be sufficient.
 Users may need more contextual information such as \textit{How does the instance fit into the training data distribution?} \textit{How does the model behave for similar examples? and what factors did it rely on for those predictions?} To that end, there have been some efforts to present visual summaries of explanations to the user \cite{Lundberg2017, Lundberg2018, Ribeiro2018} which could potentially be useful in this use-case.
 Therefore, available local explanation methods do provide a good starting point.
-However, the effectiveness of those methods in generating contextual and user-interpretable explanations that help identify unreliable predictions is not evidenced through evaluations or well-defined user-trials